dhruvhaldar/Windows_XP_VirtualImage/README.md

 # Windows XP Virtual Image

 This is a virtual image of Windows XP, suitable for use with VirtualBox or VMWare.
+This image comes with extras and doesn't require installation.

 ## Usage Instructions